 UX testing is seeing your webapp with your user’s eye.
 With test case scenarios you’re taking a walk in their shoes.

 Use real time user-behaviour data to improve user flows and fix abnormalities within the webapp.
-With the help of UX testing you can determine if your design, user flow, and copies are working as intended.
+With the help of UX testing you can determine if your design, user flow, and copy are working as intended.

 Functional testing surfaces friction in your webapp, if any.
 It also reveals crucial issues of your website’s functionality like UI problems and substandard user experience.